Robert W. Tuttle

 BA, College of William and Mary; MA, Lutheran School of Theology at Chicago; JD, The George Washington University; PhD, University of Virginia

-Robert W. Tuttle is quoted in The Washington Times about the legality of same-sex marriage.
+Robert W. Tuttle is quoted in The Washington Times regarding the legal issue testing religious freedom and abortion rights.